Lethbridge, Victoria: History

 Moranghurk, a Lethbridge homestead dating from approximately the 1840s, located on the Midland Highway, is listed on the Victorian Heritage Register.
-The Moranghurk shearer's quarters have been restored and can accommodate for up to 30 guests.
+The Moranghurk shearer's quarters have been restored and can accommodate up to 30 guests.

 During the 1900s, Lethbridge was not as busy as it once was.
 A portion of the population were farms settled by soldiers when part of the Moranghurk estate was subdivided during World War II.
 The population census even recorded a population as low as 172 in 1966.

 Peter Lalor, the leader of the Eureka Stockade rebellion, hid overnight in Lethbridge while fleeing from Ballarat to Geelong in November 1854.

 George Elmslie, first Labor Premier of Victoria, was born in Lethbridge in 1861.

 Present day

 Population and activity in Lethbridge has declined since its peak during the mid-19th century.
 At the 2016 census, Lethbridge had a population of 1,014, as opposed to the 1861 population of 1,267.
 The predicted population for Lethbridge (and surrounding areas such as Meredith and She Oaks) in 2021 is 2,460 and expected to reach 3,007 in 2041.